commonlyjs/commonly/README.md

 I am an avid TypeScript user, so whenever I install a dependency to my project I always need to match the correct type definitions.
 Unfortunately, often those type definitions are either missing, out of date or simply broken.

+One annoyance I simply cannot cope with is a gimmicky API.
+Blablba...

-Another often overlooked thing is debugging, this aspect of a library seems to be often out of scope, most of the times stacktraces in those third party libraries happen to be just awful.
+What often is overlooked in those libraries is the debugging experience, stacktraces in such happen to be just awful.

 ##### My notes:
 > * ~~Often missing/broken type definitions.~~